CamecaAPT/cameca-customanalysis-pca/docs/PCAProperties.md

 Automatic rank-estimation is based on either the largest noise eigenvalue, if gaps is zero, or the gap between the largest and nth largest noise eigenvalues if gaps is greater than zero.

+In this case, "rank" is used to nake a first estimate of the number of PCA components to be calculated in the next step of the analysis.

 ## Parameter: Significance

 This parameter is the Bornemann Table Significance used in estimating the rank of implied by the eigenvalues.

 ## Parameter: Refine

+This is another parameter used in estimating the rank of implied by the eigenvalues.
+If checked, the eigenvalues initially calculated are recalculated using the first iteration's estimated rank as a parameter, and a new estimate of rank is performed based on the new eigenvalues.
+If the new rank estimate changes, the recalculation is done up to two more times.

 ## Parameter: Components